-Why We Fantasize About Other People When We’re in a Relationship
+Why We Fantasize About Others When We’re Attached

 I have a reoccurring threesome fantasy that always comes back to me when I’m masturbating.
 (Two dudes.
 I'm not trying to share that attention).
 Sometimes my partner is one of the guys, and sometimes he’s not.
 I’ve done a lot of ~self-reflection~ on this, and have come to understand that I really like the idea of being with two dudes, but I wouldn’t enjoy it in practice.
 Maybe that’s why I like thinking about it, because I know it would never happen in real life.

 Of course, then the guilt sinks in.
 Why am I thinking about having sex with anyone other than my partner, even if he were an active participant in said sex?
 Why am I thinking about threesomes that occasionally don’t include him?
 Is that, like, mind-cheating?

 I know I’m not alone in this.
 When I’ve asked other, coupled friends if they ever think about other people, they always confirm that they do.
 One of my best friends recently told me that the only way she can have an orgasm is by thinking about Idris Elba during sex.
 Is that normal?

 If you’re in a relationship, are you supposed to only want the person you’re dating?
 If you think about someone else, does that mean you don’t want the person you’re dating?
 Color me confused, Batwoman.

 What is and what isn’t normal or OK to do?
 Why do we have sexual fantasies about people other than our partners?
 Let’s get to the bottom of this so I can f*cking sleep at night.